 dir.
 Linda Moulton-Howe

-Of all the weirdo documentaries from the 1970s-80s, this one about cattle mutilation, which I first rented from a gas station in my hometown, is my favorite.
+Of all the weird, low-budget UFO documentaries from the 1970s-’80s, this one about cattle mutilation, which I first rented from a gas station in my southern Illinois hometown, is my favorite.
 Could predators achieve such surgically precise cuts in the bodies of these cows?
 Is it some psycho pervert?
+A cult?
 Or extraterrestrials?
 Moulton-Howe’s investigative drive balances with a kind of reverence for the subject’s grimness.
 No sensationalism needed.
 Just a sinister score.
 A finale, added on for the video release in 1983, veers into less convincing footage of human UFO-abductees being hypnotized by Dr. Leo Sprinkle.
 Otherwise this documentary is guaranteed to creep you out.
 The ‘crime scene’ photos alone, bloodless and trackless, make it worth watching.
 If you can find it.
 IMDb doesn’t list it at all.
-Yahoo Movies cites a 1994 date and Rottentomatoes a 60-minute length, both mistakenly referring to Moulton-Howe’s follow-up Strange Harvests about an upsurge in animal mutilations in Alabama in the early ‘90s.
+Yahoo Movies cites a 1994 date and Rottentomatoes a 60-minute length, both mistakenly referring to Moulton-Howe’s follow-up Strange Harvests [plural] about an upsurge in animal mutilations in Alabama in the early ‘90s.
 Try ordering both docus from Moulton-Howe’s expansive website Earthfiles.com.

 dir.
 Zachary Levy